 I have been hearing an overabundance of homeschooling myths being spoken or expressed lately.
 I thought I’d address those in this post today with the hopes of informing those who don’t understand homeschooling as well as those who have some unenlightened theories about the homeschooling movement.

+Myth: Homeschoolers are kept at home all day with no exposure to the outside world.
 TRUTH: Homeschoolers have many outlets outside of the home.
 We have just as many activities, if not more, than public school students.Depending on their situation and need, homeschoolers go to the library, bank, stores, church, hair salon, concerts, sporting events, plays, music classes, and more.
 Homechoolers choose not to attend public school, ONE PLACE, and for some reason folks believe they don’t go anywhere at all.
 How do they think we worship, get our food, books, clothes, etc.?
 Contrary to popular belief, we do live and function in society.
 We just choose to teach our children differently.
 Unfortunately, the myth that we don’t leave our home perpetuates another myth, and probably the most popular falsehood about homeschooling…

+Myth: Homeschoolers are unsocialized.
 TRUTH: Homeschoolers are some of the most “socialized” and respectftul people on the planet.
 You have to know the true definition of “socialize”.Many people believe socialization is conformity and fitting in, popularity, being like everyone else.
 That is not what socialization is, thank goodness!
 The definition of socialize is: to makefitforlifeincompanionshipwithothers.
 In other words to learn manners, respect, and skills to be a productive and beneficial member of society.
 Children were never meant to learn true social skills through the public school setting.
 Think about it.
 How can a group of children all the same age teach each other social skills that they have not come of age to learn?
 I don’t necessarily want my children learning their manners from strangers because I don’t know what their social skills are, and they probably aren’t any more than what my children might know because they are the same age.
 They are all generally on the same level.

 The first and main place children learn social skills is their parents and home.
 Then they are to practice those skills in public settings, but public school is only one of a million settings wherein they can practice.
 In fact, the thought that public school is a “social setting” is actually a distraction from the academics that are supposed to be taught there.